Jerry Gwin

-Jeremiah Warren "Jerry" Gwin (February 25, 1880 – ?) was an American college football coach.
+Jeremiah Warren "Jerry" Gwin Sr. (February 25, 1880 – February 5, 1959) was an American college football coach and engineer.
 He served as the head football coach at Mississippi Agricultural & Mechanical College—now known as Mississippi State University—for one season, in 1902, compiling a record of 1–4–1.

+Gwin graduated from Alabama Polytechnic Institute—now known as Auburn University—in 1902.
+He later worked an engineer for the Tennessee Coal and Iron Division of U.S. Steel and then for Jefferson County, Alabama.
+Gwin died on February 5, 1959, at a hospital in Birmingham, Alabama.